National Academy of Design: Locations

 The academy occupied several locations in Manhattan over the years.
-Notable among them was a building on Park Avenue and 23rd Street designed by architect P. B. Wight and built 1863–1865 in a Venetian Gothic style modeled on the Doge's Palace in Venice.
-Another location was at West 109th Street and Amsterdam Avenue.
-From 1906 to 1941, the academy occupied the American Fine Arts Society building at 215 West 57th Street.
+Notable among them was a building on Park Avenue and 23rd Street, designed by architect P. B. Wight and built in a Venetian Gothic style from 1863 to 1865.
+The next location was at West 109th Street and Amsterdam Avenue from 1899 to 1941.
+From 1906 to 1941, the academy's offices and exhibitions occupied the American Fine Arts Society building at 215 West 57th Street.

-From 1942 to 2019, the academy occupied a mansion at 1083 Fifth Avenue, near 89th Street; it had been the home of sculptor Anna Hyatt Huntington and philanthropist Archer M. Huntington, who donated the house in 1940.
+From 1942 to 2019, the academy was in a mansion at 1083 Fifth Avenue, near 89th Street; it had been the home of sculptor Anna Hyatt Huntington and philanthropist Archer M. Huntington, who donated the house in 1940.
 The National Academy of Design shared offices and galleries with the National Arts Club located inside the historic Samuel J. Tilden House, 14-15 Gramercy Park South from 2019 until 2023.

-Currently the home of the National Academy of Design is at 519 West 26th Street, 2nd Floor with offices as well as meeting, event and exhibition space.
+The home of the National Academy of Design is at 519 West 26th Street, 2nd Floor with offices in addition to meeting, event, and exhibition space.